 - Export an eDiscovery Case

 - Canceling an eDiscovery Case Export

-- Link an eDiscovery Case to a Smart Tag
+- Linking an eDiscovery Case to a Smart Tag

 - Managing an eDiscovery Case

-eDiscovery Cases allow administrators to group multiple Archive Searches together in a single case.
-They can be used in a number of ways.
+eDiscovery cases allow administrators to group multiple Archive Searches together in a single case.
+They can be used in a number of ways as outlined below:

 |Export||Messages can be exported from the Administration Console in .ZIP files containing messages in .EML format.|

 |Retention Adjustment||Messages can be made subject to a retention adjustment, to increase or decrease the length of time that they are stored in the Mimecast archive.|

 |Litigation Hold||Messages can be placed in Litigation Hold, where they will not be expired from the Mimecast archive for a time period defined by an Administrator.
 This is regardless of the message's actual expiry date.|

 |Link to Smart Tag||Messages can be linked to a Smart Tag.
 This allows individual users or groups or users to view archived messages, where they are not the sender or recipient.|

 To create and work with eDiscovery cases, you must be an administrator and have one of the following roles: